-About 10% of MCSAP activities completed by Lieutenants and Inspectors are overtime hours.
+About 14% of MCSAP activities completed by Lieutenants and Inspectors are overtime hours.
 The Lieutenants and Inspectors overtime rate of pay is one and one half times the straight time rate.
 The average blended overtime rate is \$49.72/hr.

-(Total cost=\$130,982.12) 19 personnel X \$49.72/hr X 2080 hr/yr X 10%= \$196,493.44 (this error was caught during BIL updates).
+19 personnel X \$49.72/hr X 2080 hr/yr X 14% (Total cost=\$275,090.82)

 These positions are all crucial to the successful operation and administration of the CVSP activities, such as fixed site details, traffic enforcement, and carrier investigations.
 The Captain is responsible for the administration and oversight of the grant.
 The supervising Lieutenants are responsible for monitoring Inspector activity.
 The Inspectors are responsible for completing the work in association with the stated goals.
 The Civilian Investigator is responsible for completing carrier investigations (compliance reviews).
+Vermont's new MOE is \$0.00.